VANSH-THAPAR/Ecommerce-Follow-Along/README.md

 - Updated backend endpoint for order placement.
 - Corrected and optimized API logic.
 - Updated README to reflect milestone progress.

+# Milestone 26: Get User Orders Endpoint

+## 📄 Overview
+In Milestone 26, we implemented a backend endpoint to retrieve all orders of a specific user.
+This endpoint receives the user's email, retrieves the user's `_id` based on the provided email, and returns all orders associated with that user.

+## 🛠️ Key Accomplishments

+### 🔗 API Endpoint
+- Created a **GET** endpoint at `/api/get-orders`.
+- Received the user's email as a parameter.
+- Retrieved the user's `_id` based on the provided email.

+### 📚 Order Retrieval
+- Fetched all orders associated with the user's `_id`.
+- Sent the retrieved orders in the API response.

+### 🔒 Data Integrity
+- Ensured data consistency and validation while retrieving orders.

+## 💡 Learning Outcomes
+- Developed backend API to retrieve user-specific orders.
+- Strengthened understanding of MongoDB queries and schema management.
+- Enhanced skills in API endpoint implementation and validation.

+## ✅ Submission Details
+Code is pushed to the GitHub repository created in earlier milestones.

+### The repository includes:
+- Updated backend endpoint for retrieving user orders.
+- Corrected and optimized API logic.
+- Updated README to reflect milestone progress.